Darke case transferred to county

-The trespassing case of Shoshona Darke, 51, was transferred from 11th Judicial District Court to County Court by 11th Judicial District Chief Judge Patrick Murphy Wednesday.
+Eleventh Judicial District Chief Judge Patrick Murphy on Wednesday transferred the trespassing case of Shoshona Darke, 51, from District Court to County Court.

 Citing a conflict of interest, Murphy transferred the case to be heard by Chaffee County Judge Diana Bull.

-Darke is charged with second degree trespassing Sept.
-27, at the former Barry and Suzanne Morphew home on Puma Path near Maysville.
+Darke is charged with second-degree trespassing in connection with a Sept.
+27 incident at the former Barry and Suzanne Morphew home on Puma Path near Maysville.

 The offense is a Class 3 misdemeanor.